Raised-Bed Gardening Materials

 Check out the post below to find a shopping list and step-by-step directions to build your own raised bed.
 If you'd like to add trim to the top and edges of the bed, download our Complete Guide to Gardenary Raised Beds ebook for instructions.

-If you'd prefer to have a kitchen garden company build the raised beds for you, search our business directory for a garden designer near you.
+If you'd prefer to have a kitchen garden company build the raised beds for you, find a garden designer near you.
 You can also contract a local carpenter yourself.

 Before you're tempted by a wooden raised garden bed kit you find online, check the thickness of the wood.
 The boards are often quite thin and won't last very long outdoors once they're filled with damp soil.
 If you can’t find the measurement for the thickness of the wood online, head to a local store instead so you can feel the material yourself.